-Start by lining your cookie sheets with parchment.
-If you prefer to grease your baking pan, instead, that’s fine.
+Start by lining your cookie sheets with parchment. or silicone baking mats.
+If you prefer to grease your baking pan, instead, that’s fine, too.

 When you’re ready to roll, preheat the oven to 400 degrees, and dust your surface with flour.